-- 6.1 I undertake to charge fees which do not exceed the Medicare Schedule fee for any service to which this Undertaking and a Medicare item apply, except in the case of: - (i) a domiciliary visit where an additional fee per patient may apply, not exceeding the Medicare Schedule fee for Item 10900 less the domiciliary loading, so that the maximum total fee that may be charged is twice the fee for Item 10900 where a comprehensive consultation is provided and 1.5 times the fee for Item 10900 where a subsequent consultation is provided; and - (ii) a patient being billed an Item 10907 attendance where an additional fee not exceeding an amount equal to the difference between the Medicare Schedule fee for Item 10900 and Item 10907 may apply.
-The appropriate fee for patient billing purposes in such cases should not exceed the Medicare Schedule fee for Item 10900. - 6.2 I undertake that when I charge an additional fee as specified in subclause 6.1(ii), I will inform the patient of the Medicare benefit payable for Item 10907, at the time of the consultation, and that the additional fee will not attract benefits. - 6.3 I undertake that I will obtain the patient's informed consent to the release of information to me if it is necessary for me to seek patient information from Medicare Australia in order to determine appropriate itemisation of accounts, receipts or bulk-billed claims. - 6.4 I undertake that I will not include an amount that relates to a service to which this Undertaking and a Medicare item apply in any charge made for appliances. - 6.5 I undertake that I will not include a fee for a visit made or a service provided which is not a service to which this Undertaking applies in any charge made in respect of a Medicare item.
+- 6.1 I undertake that when I charge a fee greater than the Medicare benefit, I will inform the patient of the Medicare benefit payable for the Item, at the time of the consultation and that the additional fee will not attract benefits. - 6.2 I undertake that I will obtain the patient's informed consent to the release of information to me if it is necessary for me to seek patient information from the Chief Executive Medicare in order to determine appropriate itemisation of accounts, receipts or bulk-billed claims. - 6.3 I undertake that I will not include an amount that relates to a service to which this Undertaking and a Medicare item apply in any charge made for appliances. - 6.4 I undertake that I will not include a fee for a visit made or a service provided which is not a service to which this Undertaking applies in any charge made in respect of a Medicare item.